 |Physical theft of a data-carrying device|

-First, that on-premises deployments are more vulnerable than cloud deployments, require more patching and are vulnerable to insider misuse.
+First, that on-premises deployments may be more vulnerable than cloud deployments, may require more patching and are vulnerable to insider misuse.
 Data in the cloud, on the other hand, is generally more standardized, patched and protected.

 Technologies such as multi-factor authentication (MFA), single sign-on (SSO), fingerprint scanning, password rules, and device recognition ensure that the right people and devices are authenticated.

 MFA in particular dramatically improves security, making for an extremely secure login in three key ways:

 - Something you know – usernames, passwords, PINs

 - Something you have – one-time password tokens (OTP tokens), key fobs, smartphones with OTP apps